How Do You Keep Rice from Sticking to a Dutch Oven?

 3. Lifting the Lid Too Often

-Learn easy tips to prevent rice from sticking in a Dutch oven using proper rinsing, oiling, and the right water-to-rice ratio
+Learn How to Keep Rice from Sticking to a Dutch Oven using proper rinsing, oiling, and the right water-to-rice ratio

 Steps for Rinsing Rice:

-3. Let the Rice Drain: After rinsing, let the rice drain in a fine mesh sieve for a few minutes to remove excess water.
+3. Let the Rice Drain: Use a fine mesh sieve for a few minutes.

-2. Spread Evenly: Use a spoon or brush to spread the oil evenly over the bottom and sides of the pot.
+2. Spread Evenly: Coat the bottom and sides of the pot.

 1. Bring to a Boil